California Penal Code § 243.4 PC defines sexual battery (also called sexual assault) as

 Sexual battery cases can be charged as either a misdemeanor or a felony.
 Felony penalties may apply if the alleged victim was:

-- unaware of the nature of the act because s/he was fraudulently convinced that the touching was for professional purposes (like, for example, medical or therapeutic purposes),
+- unaware of the nature of the act because they were fraudulently convinced that the touching was for professional purposes (like, for example, medical or therapeutic purposes),

 - unlawfully restrained,